Welcome Back Gandhi

-Welcome Back Gandhi (also known as Mudhalvar Mahatma) is a 2012 Indian film directed by A. Balakrishnan.
+Mudhalvar Mahatma is a 2012 Indian Tamil-language biographical film directed by A. Balakrishnan.
 The film, released on 30 January 2012 in India, stars S. Kanagaraj as Mohandas Gandhi.
 The movie's music was written by Ilaiyaraaja, with lyrics by Bharat Acharya, and the movie's plot explores how Gandhi might react if he was still alive and visited modern day India.
+The film was dubbed in Hindi as Welcome Back Gandhi.
 An eight-song soundtrack is set to be released shortly after the film's debut.

-Filming for Welcome Back Gandhi took place over a 40-day period in Chennai during 2012, and was produced on a budget of ₹3 crore.
+Filming for Mudhalvar Mahatma took place over a 40-day period in Chennai during 2012, and was produced on a budget of ₹3 crore.

 Plot

 After a 60-year absence, Gandhi (S. Kanagaraj) returns to India to resume his Satyagraha Movement.
 While there, he must deal with the various social, economical and political issues that exist within the country.